-The impairment provisions for financial assets are based on assumptions about risk of default expected cash loss rates. and The Company uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on Company's past history, existing market conditions as well as forward-looking estimates at the end of each reporting period.
+The impairment provisions financial assets are based assumptions about risk of default expected cash loss rates. and The Company uses judgement making these assumptions and selecting the inputs to the impairment calculation, based on Company's past history, existing market conditions as well as forward-looking estimates at the end of each reporting period.

-Deferred tax assets are recognised for all deductible temporary differences including the carry forward of unused tax credits and any unused tax losses.
+Deferred tax assets are recognised deductible for all temporary differences including the carry forward of unused tax credits and any unused tax losses.
 Deferred tax assets are recognised to the extent that it is probable that taxable profit will be available against which the deductible temporary differences, and the carry forward of unused tax credits and unused tax losses can be utilized.